 Pearce was also the moving spirit behind the building of St Jude’s Church and cemetery, the final resting place of so many of the colourful characters that will pass through these pages.
 Pearce was to become Randwick’s first mayor in 1859, an office he was to hold no less than six times.

 The accession of Edward Deas Thomson to the position of President of the Australian Jockey Club in May 1859 was to have a profound effect on the fortunes of the club.
 It was an appointment that was to last until 1879, the longest-serving president or chairman in its history.
 Men who think of themselves as indispensable are almost always wrong, but Edward Deas Thomson was surely that then.
 These were the years that irrevocably established the club’s character and culture and Deas Thomson’s personality had much to do with both.
-It may have been at an unguarded moment that he agreed to take on the role but he was now a more authoritative and assured personage than the ambitious 32-year-old civil servant who had played such an important role for reclaiming the Sandy Course some twenty-seven years before.
+It may have been at an unguarded moment that he agreed to take on the role but he was now a more authoritative and assured personage than the ambitious 32-year-old civil servant who had played such an important role in reclaiming the Sandy Course some twenty-seven years before.
 A man of little humour and no wit, he prudently refrained from talking too much.
 It was almost as if the dank air of Edinburgh during his formative years had seeped into his very soul.
 But, oh! – what little sympathy he had for inefficiency!